High-dimensional scaling limits of piecewise deterministic sampling algorithms: Introduction

 \section{Introduction}

-Piecewise deterministic Markov processes (PDMPs) have turned out to be of substantial interest for Monte Carlo analysis, see, for example \cite{doi:10.1080/01621459.2017.1294075,pakman2016stochastic,BierkensFearnheadRoberts2016,vanetti2017piecewise}, which have particularly focused on potential for applications in Bayesian statistics, although their uses are far wider, see for example \cite{michel2014generalized,peters2012rejection} for applications in physics.
+Piecewise deterministic Markov processes (PDMPs, \cite{Davis1984} ) have turned out to be of substantial interest for Monte Carlo analysis, see, for example \cite{BouchardCote2017,pakman2016stochastic,BierkensFearnheadRoberts2016,vanetti2017piecewise}, which have particularly focused on potential for applications in Bayesian statistics, although their uses are far wider, see for example \cite{michel2014generalized,peters2012rejection} for applications in physics.
 However, there are still substantial gaps in our understanding of their theoretical properties.
-Even results about the ergodicity of these methods (including irreducibility and exponential ergodicity problems) often involve intricate and complex problems (\cite{Deligiannidis2017,BierkensZitt2017}).
+Even results about the ergodicity of these methods (including irreducibility and exponential ergodicity problems) often involve intricate and complex problems \cite{MR2385873,Deligiannidis2017,BierkensZitt2017}.

-The two main PDMP methodologies are the Zig-Zag (\cite{BierkensFearnheadRoberts2016}) and the Bouncy Particle Sampler (BPS) (\cite{doi:10.1080/01621459.2017.1294075}) although there are certainly interesting hybrid strategies which are currently under-explored.
-The important practical question for MCMC practitioners concerns which methodology should be chosen, with currently available empirical comparisons giving mixed results.
+The two main PDMP methodologies for Monte Carlo algorithms are the Zig-Zag (\cite{BierkensFearnheadRoberts2016}) and the Bouncy Particle Sampler (BPS) (\cite{BouchardCote2017}), and we refer to these papers for applications of these methods.
+Interesting hybrid strategies are certainly possible but are currently under-explored.
+The important practical question for Monte Carlo practitioners concerns which methodology should be chosen, with currently available empirical comparisons giving mixed results.

 The focus of the present paper is on shedding some light on these questions by providing a high-dimensional analysis of these two classes of PDMPs.
 Our approach will identify weak limits of PDMP chains (suitably speeded up) as dimension goes to infinity.
 Such analyses are of interest in connection with computational cost estimation of Monte Carlo methods (see for example \cite{RGG,roberts2014complexity}).